Skip to product information

 • Preparing simple hair and skin rinse infusions

-• Using in DIY facial masks and other infusion-based projects
+• DIY facial masks and infusion-based projects

 • Adding natural colour to handmade products